mrsaraira/spring-security-implementations/README.md

 Main branch uses **Basic auth** with default Spring security configurations.
 To perform login, you should enter default username - *user* and a generated password at startup (see console output).

- Basically what it does, it requires you to add an *Authorization* header to the REST request with a string value in the format of *Basic username:password*, where **username:password** part encoded in Base64.
+ Basically it requires you to add an *Authorization* header to the HTTP request with a string value in the format of *Basic username:password*, where **username:password** part encoded in Base64.